Leveraging Local and Global Knowledge Integration with Time-Frequency Calibrated Distillation for Speech Enhancement: Experimental settings

-The hyperparameter settings for the trainable layers in the proposed distillation components are shown in Table \ref{Distill_Hyperparameter}.
+The hyperparameter settings for the trainable layers in the proposed distillation components are shown in Table\,\ref{Distill_Hyperparameter}.
 The trainable components contain the computation of query and key embedding matrices in time-frequency calibration, as well as the generation process of recursively fused features for each correlated set.
 In the time-frequency calibration, the similarity embedding mappings are computed separately from two flow directions, with each flow containing two fully-connected layers for dimension transformation.
-The dimension transformation coefficient $factor$ in Table \ref{Distill_Hyperparameter} is set to four in this paper.
+The dimension transformation coefficient \textit{factor} in Table\,\ref{Distill_Hyperparameter} is set to four in this paper.
 Residual fusion integrates the current layer features with the recursive features inherited from the previous layer via trainable parameters.
 In Table \ref{Distill_Hyperparameter}, $C_{t/s}^j$ represents the number of teacher-student channels in the current layer, $F_{t/s}^j$ denotes the feature dimension of teacher-student features in the current layer, and $F_{t/s}^{j - 1}$ denotes the feature dimension in the previous layer.
 The number of channels for recursive features of the teacher and student are set to 128 and 64, respectively.
 Notably, the trainable parameters of the distillation components are only involved in the training of the student model and do not impose additional burden during inference.

 All speech signals are sampled at 16\,kHz and segmented into 2.5-second chunks.
 For all models, the window length is set to 32\,ms with a frame shift of 16\,ms, and the FFT size is 512 points.
 We employ the MRSTFT loss~\cite{defossez20_interspeech} as the backbone loss.
 The models are implemented using PyTorch.
 The training configuration includes a learning rate of 0.0006 with the Adam optimizer, a batch size of 8, and a total training duration of 20 epochs.
-We provide source codes to ensure reproducibility\footnote{The codes are available at \url{https://github.com/JMCheng-SEU/I2S-TFCKD-SE}.}.

-\subsection{Comparative Methods}
+\subsection{Comparative methods}